 Trend Micro Cloud One™ is a security services platform compromised of seven solutions.
 Each solution is purpose-built for cloud builders to simplify their security approach while providing cutting-edge protection.
 Here’s a look at how our solutions check all the boxes:

-- Discovery of workloads and cloud infrastructure: Trend Micro Cloud One™ – Workload Security is optimised for DevOps thanks to strong API integration with Microsoft Azure, AWS, and Google Cloud.
+- Discovery of workloads and cloud infrastructure: Trend Micro Cloud One™ – Workload Security is optimized for DevOps thanks to strong API integration with Microsoft Azure, AWS, and Google Cloud.
 Workload Security automatically protects new and existing workloads across your mixed environment of virtual, physical, cloud, and containers.

 - Continuous scanning and monitoring:

 - Trend Micro Cloud One™ – Conformity provides continuous security, compliance, and governance checks against nearly 1,000 configuration best practices and nearly 100 services from major CSPs.
-Check IaC templates thanks to CloudFormation Template Scanning and run preconfigured or customised reports with an endless combination of filters.
+Check IaC templates thanks to CloudFormation Template Scanning and run preconfigured or customized reports with an endless combination of filters.